-The National Student Leadership Conference has a unique partnership with American University to offer college credit hours for our high school summer programs.
+The National Student Leadership Conference has a unique partnership with American University to offer college credit for our high school summer programs.
 The American University is distinguished as a premier global university and known for turning “ideas into action and action into service.”
-As a result of this NSLC/AU alliance, students attending the NSLC’s high school summer programs have the opportunity to earn college credit from American University.
+As a result of this NSLC/AU alliance, students attending the NSLC’s summer programs for high school students have the opportunity to take college credit classes taught by American University faculty at all NSLC locations.
 This credit option enhances your education within the framework of your program experience, without interrupting NSLC activities.

 Through this unique opportunity, you will:

-- Enjoy face-to-face, personal instruction from your college professor in a small classroom setting.
+- Enjoy personal instruction from your college professor.

 - Participate in online discussion groups and/or instruction once you return home through the university’s electronic blackboard.

 - Receive feedback and work with your professor as you complete your final project/assignment.

 - Learn how to navigate library E-reserves and online academic journals/resources.